History of the Pritchett Family Farm

 In June 1985, Barry married Rebecca (Becca) Huckabey (daughter of George and Laura Huckabey of Athens, Tennessee).
 In August of 1988, they were blessed with Joel William Pritchett, and in November of 1990, with Zachary Tobe Pritchett.
 The boys are following in their ‘Pop’s’ footsteps.
 They love to experience all the work and fun of the orchard and the Apple Barn.
 In 1990, Marvin doubled the size of the front of the Apple Barn.
 On some days, he still has trouble keeping up with the demand for his fried apple pies, fritters, cider and such.
 In 1993, The Atlanta Journal and Constitution, did a ‘Cider Taste Test’ of all the apple houses in the area.
 We are happy to say that our cider won 1st place!!!

 On May 14th, 1997, we were blessed with a wonderful baby girl named Breann Elizabeth.
 She is the artist of the family.
 You may see some of her artwork the next time you come here.
 Joel, Zach, and Breann have grown up so quickly!
 Our oldest son, Joel, married Emma Feltner in June of 2013 before finishing his final year of Dental School.
 Dr. Joel Pritchett DMD is a graduate of Regents University School of Dentistry.
 Joel and Emma now live in LaGrange, Georgia, where Joel practices dentistry and Emma teaches school.
 Zach is planning on working in the medical field probably in animal science.
 Breann is involved in several church and school activities and keeps us busy.
-She plans to also be in the medical field starting college in the fall of 2015.
-They all help out on the farm in a big way!
-They are learning all they can so they can carry on the Pritchett tradition.
+She plans to also be in the medical field and started college in the fall of 2015.
+Pop(Marvin) appreciates all their help through the years.

 God has truly blessed our family!
 May He also bless you and yours.